Aliases for UBE2B Gene

 GeneCards Summary for UBE2B Gene

 UBE2B (Ubiquitin-Conjugating Enzyme E2B) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and ubiquitin protein ligase binding.
+Diseases associated with UBE2B include aggressive systemic mastocytosis.
+Among its related pathways are Immune System and TGF-Beta Pathway.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is UBE2A.